Tragedy is repeated

 At the start of the story, the universe of Xenogears is shrouded in mystery, waiting to be unveiled in its totality.
 This mystery is highlighted by small things like the enigmatic opening sequence, then a second prelude that hints at a world with a lost memory of the past, followed by the possibility of looking through a small telescope at Citan's house at the beginning of the game.
 Of course, most games in the RPG genre involves an exploration and unveiling of its world.
 But Xenogears is on a whole other level of mystery, detail, and scope.
 Yet in the beginning this is not immediately apparent, apart from a few clues, creating a common difficulty in discerning the difference between this work and other RPGs.

 Takahashi desired a sense of realism with the world of Xenogears, giving you a close-as-possible feeling of really being in this world and being able to emerge yourself in it.
 Hence why developing the world in 3D was important to Takahashi.
-This world-building aspect seems to be the most consistent part of Takahashi's works as a whole, not limited to Xenogears in particular, and so the focus will be more on the style, scope and themes of this world.
+This 3D, immersive world-building aspect seems to be the most consistent part of Takahashi's works as a whole, not limited to Xenogears in particular, and so the focus will be more on the style, scope and themes of this world.

-The world of Xenogears is essentially dystopic, recalling to mind such novels as Brave New World and 1984; or films such as Soylent Green and Solaris, and the war-torn galaxy of the original Star Wars trilogy - along with pretty clear allusions to historical atrocities associated with the Catholic Church and Nazi Germany; or ancient stories of destroyed civilizations such as Atlantis.
+The world of Xenogears is essentially dystopic, recalling to mind such novels as Brave New World and 1984; or films such as Soylent Green and 2001: A Space Odyssey, and the war-torn galaxy of the original Star Wars trilogy - along with pretty clear allusions to historical atrocities associated with the Catholic Church and Nazi Germany; or ancient stories of destroyed civilizations such as Atlantis.
 But, just like the scope of the setting is not immediately apparent, so is this prominent dystopic (and even apocalyptic) style or theme not immediately apparent.
 While the mysterious opening is dark and attention grabbing, the first part or set-up of the story features a bright and even upbeat pastoral setting in the village of Lahan, only to have the tone slowly begin to change as the game progresses.

 As the world opens up more and more, its dark and dystopic nature soon becomes more and more apparent.
 Even in the prelude we learn that on the largest continent of this world, a war has been going on between two nations for so long that the people have even forgotten the cause, knowing only a "pointless circle of hostility and tragedy."
 The first plot-point involves the complete annihilation of Lahan village along with many of the protagonist's close friends.
 And the story proceeds to involve elements of planet-wide war in a post-apocalyptic setting, hidden totalitarian social control and suppression of entire nations through the use of drugs and advanced technology, social elitism and racism, secret abductions and experimentation, forced hard labor, brainwashing and mind-control, the use of human guinea pigs turned into mutants and monsters for the sake of said warfare and suppression, and even the secret reusing of mutated human flesh as a source of food and medicine.
 In addition to all this going on, there is already early on an ominous sense of impending doom with time supposedly catching up to something only referred to as the -Time of the Gospel- that concerns God and the ultimate fate of mankind as determined from their beginnings.

-The cultures or civilizations of this world can roughly be divided into four broad categories.
+The cultures or civilizations of this world can roughly be divided into five broad categories.
 The first category is comprised of the various nations and factions on the surface of this planet.
 These include the desert kingdom of Aveh, the northern empire of Kislev, the small religious nation of Nisan, and the free trading city of Thames roaming the oceans, along with recently destroyed nations such as Elru.
 At times, these nations engage in war with one another, and other times they group together to face the second category as their common enemy.

 The second category is comprised of the Church (The Ethos institution), the mysterious military force called Gebler, and the hidden empire of Solaris in the upper stratosphere.
 Just like with the first category, these are allied and can be regarded as different aspects of one unit or group, but at times they are also engaged in internal conflict.
 They constitute the most powerful group and their aim is world domination and control of the other nations.
 As such they express the main dystopic trait of the present time period, with Solaris' strict class system, vapid shallowness in its citizens, grim exploitation of the people on the surface (referred to as "Lambs" or "surface-dwellers"), eugenics and ideals of racial purity, genetic manipulation and grotesque experimentations, religious indoctrination and information control on what is to be known about history, interference and manipulation in the affairs of other nations so as to keep them at war with one another to reduce the risk of uprising, and referring to themselves as God's chosen people.